davebelais/me/docs/index.md

 <p style="page-break-after: always;" />

-### The Kroger Co. | Senior Data Engineering Manager - Web & Digital Analytics | May 2018 - November 2019
+### The Kroger Co. | Lead Data Engineer - Web & Digital Analytics | May 2018 - November 2019

 -   I lead and mentored a team of 3-5 engineers and analysts in planning and implementing data products for consumption by enterprise